Return to search results.

 - Diffusing capacity of the lung for carbon monoxide (DLCO) (corrected) < 40%

-- Significant cardiovascular abnormalities as defined by any one of the following: congestive heart failure, clinically significant hypotension, symptomatic coronary artery disease, or a documented ejection fraction of < 35%
+- Significant cardiovascular abnormalities as defined by any one of the following: New York Heart Association (NYHA) class III or IV congestive heart failure, clinically significant hypotension, uncontrolled symptomatic coronary artery disease, or a documented ejection fraction of < 35%

-- Patients who are human immunodeficiency virus (HIV) seropositive
+- Patients who are human immunodeficiency virus (HIV) infected

 - Men or women of reproductive ability who are unwilling to use effective contraception or abstinence